internetarchive/dweb-mirror/INSTALLATION-dev.md

   * `directories` if you plan on using places other than any of those in dweb-mirror.config.yaml (/.data/archiveorg, and any USBs on Rachel3+, NOOBS or IIAB)
-  * `archiveui/directories` you probably dont need to change this as it will usually guess right, but it points to the “dist” subdirectory of wherever dweb-archive is either cloned or installed by npm install.
+  * `archiveui/directories` you probably do not need to change this as it will usually guess right, but it points to the “dist” subdirectory of wherever dweb-archive is either cloned or installed by npm install.
   * `apps.crawl` includes a structure that lists what collections are to be installed, I suggest testing and then editing